pvelissariou1/ADC-WW3-NWM-SCHISM-NEMS/README.md

 # The contents of this file will change.
-This file contains some instructions of how to build
-# the NEMS application.
+This file contains some instructions of how to build the NEMS application.
 For SCHISM please try:

 ```bash
 ./build.sh --component "SCHISM ATMESH" --compiler intel --clean -2
 ```
+Panagiotis Velissariou - 05/29/2021

 # ADC-WW3-NWM-NEMS

 ESMF application for building a NUOPC / NEMS application coupling ADCIRC, ATMESH, WW3 / WW3DATA, and NWM.